 Compensation for having to film against bright light directly into the lens.
+Enabling the BLC (Backlight Compensation) will make the filmed object slightly more visible, but it may cause overexposure in the background.
 See the pictures below:

 Figure 24: Camera Settings > Auto Expo (BLC OFF)